Meghnad Saha: Biography

-Meghnad Saha was born on 6 October 1893 to a lower caste Bengali Hindu family in the village of Sheoratali in Gazipur, then part of the Dacca district of the Bengal Presidency (now Bangladesh).
+Meghnad Saha was born on 6 October 1893 to a Bengali Hindu family in the village of Sheoratali in Gazipur, then part of the Dacca district of the Bengal Presidency (now Bangladesh).
 He was the fifth of eight children born to Jagannath Saha, a poor shopkeeper, and his wife, Bhubaneshwari Devi.
-Due to the superstitious religious ideologies of the orthodox haughty Brahmins of the time and his childhood and career experiences of casteism, Saha developed a hatred for caste system from a young age.
+Having faced casteism in his childhood and professional life, Saha grew to detest the caste system from a young age.

 During his youth, he was forced to leave Dhaka Collegiate School because he participated in the Swadeshi movement.
-After that he joined K. L. Jubilee High School & College.
+After that, he joined K. L. Jubilee High School & College.
 He earned his Indian School Certificate from Dhaka College.
-He was also a student at the Presidency College, Kolkata and Rajabazar Science College CU.
-Saha faced discrimination from other students due to his caste; when he was at the Eden Hindu Hostel, communal students objected to him eating in the same dining hall as them.
+He was also a student at the Presidency College, Kolkata, and Rajabazar Science College CU.
+Saha faced caste-based discrimination while a student at the Eden Hindu Hostel; amongst which communal students objected to him eating in the same dining hall as them.

 He was a professor at Allahabad University from 1923 to 1938, and thereafter a professor and Dean of the Faculty of Science at the University of Calcutta until his death in 1956.
 He became a Fellow of the Royal Society in 1927.
 He was president of the 21st session of the Indian Science Congress in 1934.

-Amongst Saha's classmates were Satyendra Nath Bose, Jnan Ghosh and Jnanendra Nath Mukherjee.
+Amongst Saha's classmates were Satyendra Nath Bose, Jnan Ghosh, and Jnanendra Nath Mukherjee.
 In his later life, he was close to Amiya Charan Banerjee.